-- A. The Three-Year Least-Cost Procurement Report (Report) shall serve as guidance for Least-Cost Procurement proposed by the distribution company over the following three six years.
-This includes proposals within and beyond plans defined in Section 1.2.K and J. - B. This report shall reference findings from a market potential assessment that the Council shall conduct at least once every six (6) years.
-This assessment shall be used by the Council to inform recommended program targets filed with the Commission once every three (3) years.
+A. The Three-Year Least-Cost Procurement Report (Report) shall serve as guidance for Least-Cost Procurement proposed by the distribution company over the following six years.
+This includes proposals within and beyond plans defined in Section 1.2.K and J.